MrPorrie/imtdb/README.md

 ```
 dist/teste2e/reportNew/report
 ```
-Open the file index in your browser.
+Open the file "index" in your browser.

 ## API test